Psychology

 Research

-Research experience in psychology is valuable for attaining faculty recommendations, acceptance into graduate school and relevant experience for a variety of careers.
-Students who participate in research have opportunities to present their work at the Arthur Olson Student Research Symposium as well as at professional conferences such as the Annual Meeting of the Midwestern Psychological Association in Chicago, Illinois.
+Students who participate in research often present their work at the Arthur Olsen Student Research Symposium, as well as at professional conferences such as the Annual Meeting of the Midwestern Psychological Association in Chicago, Illinois.

-The psychology department’s research program recommends the following:
+The AU Psychology Department recommends the following:

 Practicum

 Students gain a greater understanding of psychology when they can observe it being applied in real-world settings.
-The Psychology Department strongly encourages students to gain hands-on experience relevant to their future career through volunteering, working or doing a practicum.
+The Augustana Psychology Department strongly encourages students to gain hands-on experience relevant to their future career through volunteering, working or doing a practicum.
 These experiences help students to learn about themselves, discern their vocation, and build a strong resume.
-Students interested in practicum should complete the practicum application and make an appointment to talk with Dr. Jeppsen.
+Students interested in practicum should complete the practicum application and make an appointment to talk with Dr. Benjamin Jeppsen.

 Practicum opportunities include: